List of governors of Bombay Presidency

 During British rule, a Governor was the chief administrative and political officer of Bombay.
 The executive Government of the Presidency was administered by the Governor.
 He had the same power and right in the Presidency as the Governor-General of India, and observed the same order and course in their proceedings.
-Governors of Bombay and Madras Presidencies, who were appointed by the British Crown, were the most important officials after the Viceroy.
+Governors of Bombay and Madras Presidencies, who were appointed by the East India Company before 1858 and the British Crown subsequently, were the most important officials after the Viceroy.
 Bombay Castle was the official residence of the governor of Bombay until the 1770s, when it was moved to Parel; a century later, in 1883, it was moved to Malabar Hill.

 Abraham Shipman was appointed the first Royal Governor of Bombay in 1662.
-Beginning in 1668, Charles II leased the islands to the British East India Company—George Oxeden was appointed the first Company Governor of Bombay on 23 September 1668.
+Beginning in 1668, Charles II leased the islands to the East India Company—George Oxenden was appointed the first Company Governor of Bombay on 23 September 1668.
 In 1687, the Company relocated its headquarters from Surat to Bombay.
 In 1858, the British Crown took formal repossession of the territory after the company was disbanded.
 After India's independence in 1947, the territory was restructured into Bombay State.
 The area of Bombay State increased, after several erstwhile princely states that acceded to the Indian union were integrated into Bombay State.
 Raja Maharaj Singh was the first Indian Governor of Bombay after independence.
 On 1 May 1960, Bombay State was restructured on linguistic lines—Gujarati-speaking areas were partitioned into the state of Gujarat, and Marathi-speaking areas of Bombay State, Central Provinces and Berar, and Hyderabad State were integrated as the state of Maharashtra.
 The last person to hold the title of "Governor of Bombay" was Sri Prakasa in 1960.

 Royal governors (1662–1668)

 The marriage treaty of Charles II of England and Catherine of Braganza that concluded on 8 May 1661 incorporated Bombay into the English colonial empire- the territory was part of Catherine's dowry.
 On 19 March 1662, Abraham Shipman was appointed the first Governor and General of the city, and his fleet arrived in Bombay in September and October 1662.
-On being asked to hand over Bombay and Salsette to the English, the Portuguese Governor contended that the Bombay Island alone had been ceded, and alleging irregularity in the patent, he refused to give up even Bombay Island.
+On being asked to hand over Bombay and Salsette to the English, the Portuguese governor contended that the Bombay Island alone had been ceded, and alleging irregularity in the patent, he refused to give up even Bombay Island.
 The Portuguese Viceroy declined to interfere and Shipman was prevented from landing in Bombay.
 He was forced to retire to the island of Anjediva in North Canara and died there in October 1664.
 In November 1664, Shipman's successor Humphrey Cooke agreed to accept Bombay Island without its dependencies.
 The first four governors held Bombay for the Crown.